berdal84/jeudemots/README.md

 This is the source repository for the website [www.relativementutile.fr/jeudemots](https://www.relativementutile.fr/jeudemots)

 # History
-This project was first developped using AngularJS 1.7.x and has been translated for Angular 8.x.
+This project was first (old repository is [here](https://www.github.com/berdal84/jeudemots)) developped using AngularJS 1.7.x and has been translated for Angular 8.x.